ELF1

 E74-like factor 1 (ets domain transcription factor) is a protein that in humans is encoded by the ELF1 gene.
+It was named for its similarity to E74, an ecdysone-inducible transcription factor from Drosophila.

 Function

 This gene encodes an E26 transformation-specific related transcription factor.
 The encoded protein is primarily expressed in lymphoid cells and can act as both an enhancer and a repressor to regulate transcription of various genes.
 Alternative splicing results in multiple transcript variants.